AuReMe/emapper2gbk/README.rst

                                 faa file or directory
         -o OUPUT_DIR, --out OUPUT_DIR
                                 output directory/file path
-        --one-annot-file      Option to use when there is only one annotation file for multiples genes fastas.
         -a ANNOTATION, --annotation ANNOTATION
                                 eggnog annotation file or directory
         -c CPU, --cpu CPU     cpu number for metagenomic mode or genome mode using input directories -n NAME, --name NAME  organism/genome name in quotes -nf NAMEFILE, --namefile NAMEFILE
                                 organism/genome name (col 2) associated to genome file basenames (col 1).
-Default =
-                                'metagenome' for metagenomic and 'cellular organisms' for genomic -go GOBASIC, --gobasic GOBASIC
+Default = 'metagenome' for metagenomic and 'cellular organisms' for genomic
+        -go GOBASIC, --gobasic GOBASIC
-                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology --merge MERGE         Number of gene sequences to merge into fake contig from a same file in the genbank file.
+                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology
+        --merge MERGE         Number of gene sequences to merge into fake contig from a same file in the genbank file.
-        -q, --quiet           quiet mode, only warning, errors logged into console
+        -q, --quiet           quiet mode, only warning, errors logged into console --ete                 Use ete3 NCBITaxa instead of query on the EBI Taxonomy Database for taxonomic ID assignation (useful if there is no internet access, except that ete3 NCBITaxa database must have been downloaded before).

   * Example